- visit a college

 Principles and procedures of clinical chemistry and testing for diseases of protein, nonprotein nitrogen compounds, lipid, glucose, bilirubin, liver disease, cardiac and endocrine function, toxicology, therapeutic drug monitoring, acid base balance, electrolytes, and trace elements.
 Emphasis on quality assurance, quality control, mathematics and statistical analysis, specimen collection, and preanalytical processes.
 Study of immunoassays, nucleic acid probes, viral and tumor markers, automation of analytical techniques, spectrophotometry, genetic diseases and inborn errors of metabolism, and point-of-care testing.
 Use of reagents, equipment, supplies, and units of measure.
-Prerequisites: Acceptance into the Medical Laboratory Science program or permission of Program Director.
+Prerequisites: A grade of "C" or better in MDL246, acceptance into the Medical Laboratory Science program, and permission of the Program Director.

 SUN System The Shared Unique Number (SUN) System helps students identify courses that will directly transfer among Arizona's community colleges and three public universities.
 Using the SUN System, students can easily search for and enroll in courses that offer direct equivalency at other Arizona colleges and universities.
 SUN courses have their own unique course number and prefix listed alongside each college's course number.